drasyl/drasyl/docs/content/groups.md

 ```

 With this configuration the manager is created with the group `steezy-vips`, whose members must
 authenticate themselves using the shared secret `my-shared-secret`.
+The manager stores all groups, nodes and their memberships in memory.
+To persistent the data on
+file system, `database.uri` can be set to `jdbc:sqlite:groups-manager.sqlite`.